-The Committee recommended, with the relevant Directors recusing themselves, the nomination for re-election, at the forthcoming Annual General Meeting, of Karen Brade, Claire Boyle, Kevin Pakenham and Sir David Warren.
+The Committee recommended, with the relevant Directors recusing themselves, the nomination for election or re-election, at the forthcoming Annual General Meeting, of Karen Brade, Claire Boyle, Sam Dean and Sir David Warren.
 Karen Brade has over 20 years' investment experience in a range of sectors and markets, including equity and debt investing, portfolio management, fund raising and investor development in Asia.
 Claire Boyle is a chartered accountant and has over 17 years' experience of finance and equity investment management.
-Kevin Pakenham has considerable experience of the investment management industry and his long business experience in Asia is greatly valued.
+Sam Dean has over 25 years of investment banking experience.
 Sir David Warren has over 40 years' experience and knowledge of Japan from his diplomatic career.